ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Rest-Backend

-The `rest-backend` itself is configured normally as described in the configuration section above, but with CppCMS using SCGI instead of HTTP as API variant.
+The `website-backend` itself is configured normally as described in the configuration section above, but with CppCMS using SCGI instead of HTTP as API variant.
 This requires setting the keys